WSUReuther/SuperManual/docs/02_arrangement/02_01_general.md

     2. When deciding what level to process the collection or addition, keep in mind extent, research value and donor relations (e.g., the terms and conditions in the donor agreement).
-    3.  **For Level I or Level II**: If there is no existing discernable order that can easily be maintained:
+    3.  **For Level I or Level II**: If there is no existing discernible order that can easily be maintained:
         1. Establish series (if needed) by subject matter, creating office, document type, or time period depending on what most